 The replica steam locomotive ride – 坊っちゃん列車 – was based on a novel written by a great Japanese novelist Natsume Sōseki (夏目漱石) of the Meiji period, setting in the city of Matsuyama.

-The train ride is a perfect nostalgia for many Japanese locomotive fans because it was an authentic experience: from the old-fashioned tickets, the chimes, to the old uniforms that the crew wearing when there on duty on the train, explaining the history and character of the car and the city.
+The train ride is a perfect nostalgia for many Japanese locomotive fans because it was an authentic experience: from the old-fashioned tickets, and the chimes, to the old uniforms that the crew wore when there on duty on the train, explaining the history and character of the car and the city.

 The train is quite small and it only runs about 6 times a day – check out the timetable on the website to learn more about their schedule and route.
 (The train runs from Togo onsen to Matsuyama station): Botchan Ressha website.